nikhold/nikhold.github.io/README.txt

-This is my engineering portfolio, complete with projects I have compleetd during my time at NC State.
+This is my engineering portfolio, complete with projects I have completed during my time at NC State.
 It is written in HTML and CSS only, and is continuously updated as I complete semesters.
-Look at the change log for any questions about added or removed information.
+Read CHANGELOG.txt if you have any questions about added or removed information.